Luca Guadagnino: Desire trilogy and other work (2009–2017)

 In 2009, he directed, wrote, and produced the cult hit I Am Love.
-The first installment in Guadagnino's self-described Desire trilogy, was co-produced, and developed by Tilda Swinton —who also stars in the film— over a 7-year period.
+The first installment in Guadagnino's self-described Desire trilogy, was co-produced, and developed by Tilda Swinton—who also stars in the film—over a 7-year period.
 Presented at a number of international festivals, the film was an immediate success with critics and audiences alike.
 In 2010, it was nominated for the Academy Award for Best Costume Design, the Golden Globe for Best Foreign Film, and the BAFTA Award for Best Film Not in the English Language.

 In 2011, Guadagnino directed Inconscio Italiano, a feature-length documentary film presented at the Locarno Film Festival.
-His work in documentary continued with Bertolucci on Bertolucci (2013), which was shown at the Venice Film Festival, the London Film Festival and Paris Cinemathèque, and 50 other festivals in 2013 and 2014.
-Co-directed with Walter Fasano, the documentary was made entirely from archival material and received top international accolades.
+He also worked on the documentary Bertolucci on Bertolucci (2013), which was shown at the Venice Film Festival, the London Film Festival and Paris Cinemathèque, and 50 other festivals in 2013 and 2014.
+Co-directed with Walter Fasano, the documentary was made from archival material and received top international accolades.

-As producer he realized the well-received short film Diarchia (2010), directed by Ferdinando Cito Filomarino and starring Guadagnino collaborator Alba Rohrwacher, the short won the Pianifica prize at the Locarno Film Festival, received a special mention at the Sundance Film Festival in 2011, was nominated for Best Short Film at the European Film Awards, and won the prize for Best Director of a Short Film at the Nastri d'Argento.
-Two years later he produced Edoardo Gabbriellini's feature film Padroni di casa, presented at the Locarno Film Festival.
+Guadagnino was a producer on the well-received short film Diarchia (2010), directed by Ferdinando Cito Filomarino and starring Guadagnino collaborator Alba Rohrwacher, the short won the Pianifica prize at the Locarno Film Festival, received a special mention at the Sundance Film Festival in 2011, was nominated for Best Short Film at the European Film Awards, and won the prize for Best Director of a Short Film at the Nastri d'Argento.
+Two years later he produced Edoardo Gabbriellini's feature film The Landlords, presented at the Locarno Film Festival.
 In 2015, Guadagnino produced Filomarino's debut feature film Antonia, a biopic about Italian poet Antonia Pozzi.
 Filomarino was inspired by Guadagnino's love of Pozzi's poetry to make the film.

 In 2015, Guadagnino directed the second installment of the Desire Trilogy, erotic thriller A Bigger Splash, with Tilda Swinton, Matthias Schoenaerts, Ralph Fiennes and Dakota Johnson.
 The film is loosely based on the 1969 Jacques Deray film La Piscine.
 It had its premiere at the 72nd Venice Film Festival where it competed for the Golden Lion.

 Guadagnino's next film was Call Me by Your Name, an adaptation of André Aciman's novel of the same name, starring Timothée Chalamet, Armie Hammer, and Michael Stuhlbarg.
 Filming took place in Crema, Italy, in May and June 2016, and the film debuted at the 2017 Sundance Film Festival.
 It was theatrically released in the United Kingdom on 27 October 2017, and in the United States on 24 November.